 - no method for verifying participation to outside agencies will be available

-The online catalog will provide detailed information about the various courses.
+The catalog, provides detailed information about the various courses.

 To begin the process, contact the instructor and work out the details of your participation whether or not you should engage in class discussions, take tests, etc.

 If you receive permission to audit, the instructor will need to submit the Williams Affiliation Request form to allow you access to the class.

-Qualified students attending Mt.
-Greylock Regional High School, Buxton School, Berkshire Art and Technology Charter School (BART), and children of faculty or staff who attend other area schools may be permitted to take a Williams class on a case by case basis, pending review and approval of Admission, space availability, and permission of instructor/department.
+Qualified students attending schools in Berkshire County and other nearby communities in Massachusetts and Vermont, and children of faculty or staff may be permitted to take a Williams class on a case-by-case basis, pending review and approval of Admission, space availability, and permission of instructor/department.

-- Non-degree students may take one course per term during the senior year based on qualification and availability.
+- Non-degree students may take one course during senior year based on qualification and availability.

-- Non-degree students who are children of faculty or staff may take no more than 8 courses in total as a non-degree student.
+- Non-degree students who are children of faculty or staff may take no more than eight courses total as a non-degree student.

-- Williams offers these courses for free, but non-degree students are responsible for any applicable costs/fees associated with the course, see Student Accounts Office for more information.
+- Williams offers these courses for free, but non-degree students are responsible for any costs/fees associated with the course.